econia-labs/econia/src/docker/README.md

 ## Start up

+> This command may take up to 10 minutes or so the first time you run it, since it will have to compile the Aptos CLI from source then run several commands against a local testnet.
+> Subsequent calls should be much faster, however, due to Docker's caching mechanism.

 ```bash
 # From Econia repo root
 docker compose --file src/docker/compose.e2e.yml up --detach
 ```

-While the local testnet is running, you can look up the Econia faucet account using the published node REST API port (note that the Aptos faucet API may take longer to start up than the node REST API):
+While the local testnet is running, you can look up published Move resources using the published node REST API port (note that the Aptos faucet API may take longer to start up than the node REST API):

 ```bash
 # From Econia repo root